-A bitfield allows structures to be subdivided into groups of bits.
+A bitfield allows template variables to be subdivided into groups of bits.
 This process allows multiple variables to be packed into a single block of memory.
-The syntax for defining a bitfield is 'type\name <variable\name>: number\of\bits'.
+The syntax for defining a bitfield is 'type_name <variable_name>: number_of_bits'.
 The type can be char, short, int, or int64 (unsigned or signed) or any of the equivalent types.
 If the variable name is omitted, the given number of bits will be skipped.
 For example, would pack alpha and beta into one 32-bit value, but skip 12 bits in the middle.
 010 Editor has two special bitfield modes that determine how the bits are packed into variables: padded bitfields and unpadded bitfields.